boltdynamics/careermatch-ai-codelabs/hands-on-workshop.md

 - **Volunteering:** Nepal Open Source Klub member - organized community events, taught Linux tools
 ```

-4. Click on `Submit` to get the response from Gemini 2.0.
+5. Click on `Submit` to get the response from Gemini 2.0.
 ![submit](images/submit.png)

-5. The response will include the score, key skills that match, missing skills or qualifications, and suggestions for improving the resume.
+6. The response will include the score, key skills that match, missing skills or qualifications, and suggestions for improving the resume.
+We can see that the resume is not a good match for the job posting.
+The application provides a 2/10 score, indicating that the resume does not align well with the job requirements.
 ![gemini-response](images/gemini-response.png)

 ## Save the prompt